racineda/data-science-career-track/capstone-1-project/proposal.md

 # Capstone 1 - Project Proposal

 ## The Question:
-- How closely does bitcoin follow the S&P 500 index, gold, litecoin, oil, U.S. unemployment rate, and inflation.
+- How closely do bitcoin and litecoin follow their respective Google keyword searches?

 ## The Data:
 ### Bitcoin & Litecoin: